silvinaroldan/GitHubTrends/README.md

 # GitHubTrends

-Swift app that list trending projects on Github and when tap on one of them it shows their details.
+Swift app that lists trending projects on Github and when tap on one of them it shows their details.

 ### Getting Started